AlSchlo/BSc-Semester-Project/README.md

 ### 1. Revenue Distribution

 A generic and flexible version of a revenue distribution application.
 We present the default naive implementation of such problem as well as a more sophisticated optimized approach.
-You can check out [this](optimized-revenue-distribution.pdf) for more details.
+You can check out [this paper](optimized-revenue-distribution.pdf) for more details.

 ### 2. Neural Network